ophwug/c2-neos-alt-fix-install/README.md

 Stuck on the NEOS setup screen?
 You're not alone.

+You get this message after "Connect to Wi-Fi":

 > The network "xxxx" is not connected to the internet.

 ![Screenshot](neos-installer-stuck.jpg)

 comma.ai no longer has a working endpoint for the setup tool to use to determine if the device is connected to the internet.
-This means that the NEOS setup screen will always show "The network 'xxxx' is not connected to the internet" even when it is.
+This means that the NEOS setup screen after selecting a Wi-Fi network will always show "The network 'xxxx' is not connected to the internet" even when it is.

 This repository provides a simple, all-in-one tool to bypass the NEOS Setup screen and install openpilot on a **comma two**, **EON**, or a comma two clone device.
 This is **NOT** designed or needed for AGNOS devices such as the comma three.